 The Real Poop

-Of course, there are tens of thousands of other young people who aspire to this career, just like you do.
-They, too, long to follow in the footsteps of Charles Frederick Worth, a British draper of the nineteenth century who moved to Paris and invented haute couture (aka really expensive and trendy clothes) when he opened a dressmaking shop that catered to European royalty and nobility, famous courtesans, and world-renowned singers and actresses.
+Of course, there are tens of thousands of other people who aspire to this career.
+They, too, long to follow in the footsteps of Charles Frederick Worth.
+Ol' Chucky Boy was a nineteenth century British draper who moved to Paris and flat-out invented haute couture (a.k.a. really expensive and trendy clothes) when he opened a dressmaking shop that catered to European nobility, famous courtesans, and other people who use the Royal "We."

 - Work well with others, be they clients, colleagues, or employers

 - Accept suggestions, advice, and criticism about your designs

 - Submit your creative vision to the needs and wants of your employer

 - Not stab yourself in the finger all the time

 But even if you have all of these things, even if you are imaginative and ambitious and hard-working and an absolute genius with a sewing machine, and even if you never ever stab yourself in the finger, you'll probably never be the head of a major fashion brand.
 You'll probably never have your own brand.
 You'll be extraordinarily fortunate if you even get the chance to work in some minor capacity at Gucci, Versace, Givenchy, or even Spelunker.

 This industry is small and it isn't growing—in fact, it's doing the opposite (source).
 There are also lots of other people who are as talented and driven as you are who want to be fashion designers, which means that competition for even the lowliest positions can be absolutely brutal.